 Living on Campus

 In order for students to become fully involved in the Ohio University community, it is policy that undergraduate students must live in university residence halls (dormitory) & purchase a meal plan for their 1st and 2nd years unless they meet one of the

 exemption criteria.
 It requires that undergraduate students live in the residence halls for two full years before moving off campus.

 * NOTE: Once the student completes a housing contract and pays the housing deposit, it is effective for one academic year.
 It lasts from fall through spring semester.
-If new students come starts in spring semester, the contract ends after spring semester.
+If new students start in spring semester, the contract ends after spring semester.
 Students have to complete a new housing contract and pay the housing deposit for the next year to fulfill the requirement of living on campus for at least two years.
 Students who do not meet the exemption criteria to live off campus, but intend to take classes during the summer intersession, are required to live in the residence halls.
 They should complete the summer housing contract in advance.

 Step One: Let Us Know You Are Coming!

 Making appropriate advanced reservations is critical to a smooth arrival.

 - Confirm your intent to attend by completing a housing contract (required for those students who must live on campus).

 Housing contracts should be completed by clicking the 'Applications' tab on your

 Step Two: Make A Reservation for Transportation from the Airport

 Make a reservation for transportation from the airport by visiting:

-Ohio University Transportation Services will provide bus service directly to the Ohio University campus for incoming international students.
+- Ohio University Transportation Services will provide bus service directly to the Ohio University campus for incoming international students, as well as a coordinated check in experience for students residing on campus.

 Step Three: Make a Temporary Housing Reservation

-- The cost for temporary housing is approximately $30.00 per person per night.
-Temporary housing charges will be billed directly to the your account.
-Linen packets will be provided; which will include 2 bed sheets, 1 pillow case, 1 blanket, pillow, 2 bath towels and 2 washcloths.
-The cost is $75 and will be charged to the student account.
+- The cost for temporary housing is approximately $30.00 per person per night, or $125 per week.
+Temporary housing charges will be billed directly to your student account.
+Linen packets will be provided upon request.